Music Workshops

 Who These Workshops Are For

-These workshops are ideal for players who want to experience making music in a live band context without the pressure.
 They’re especially helpful for students who want to apply what they’re learning in lessons, gain experience playing with others, and prepare for jam sessions and gigs.

 “I met Tom Lilienthal at a blues class he was teaching a few years ago.
 The class was a good balance of theory and rehearsal, including vocal exercises that helped us hear and internalize scale degrees and intervals.